 Many people assume their loved ones will know what to do “when the time comes,” but data show few Americans have had detailed conversations about their wishes for end-of-life care.

-Fully 92 percent of individuals surveyed by The Conversation Project said talking with their loved ones about end-of-life care is important, but just 32 percent have actually done so.
+92 percent of individuals surveyed by The Conversation Project said talking with their loved ones about end-of-life care is important, but just 32 percent have actually done so.
 A July 2017 Health Affairs survey found the majority of Americans had not documented their end-of-life wishes in writing, either.

-Determining how to broach these topics with people important to us can be a challenge, but having these conversations can be liberating.
-Making and documenting concrete preferences for end-of-life care doesn’t have to be daunting.
+Documenting concrete preferences for end-of-life care doesn’t have to be daunting.
 Wouldn’t it be nice to have a document that could serve as a catalyst for these conversations and provide clear instructions for how you want to die?

 Good news: such a document exists.
 It’s called an advance directive, and completing it is one of the best ways to ensure your care preferences are honored.
-Especially in the Covid-19 era, an advance directive can provide peace of mind and control when everything in the world seems uncertain.

 - To articulate and document your wishes concerning medical treatment should you lose decision-making ability.